yusdacra/website/src/routes/(site)/about/+page.md

 it /executes/ many different subroutines, and /optimizes/ itself for some of them. these mainly are, in order of amount of hot paths; programming, game dev, 3D modeling, drawing, writing...

-it enjoys programming, tinkering with stuff, you can see what it does on its [github](https://github.com/90-008), [tangled](https://tangled.org/did:plc:dfl62fgb7wtjj3fcbb72naae) and [forgejo](https://git.gaze.systems/). its core features for programming are: `nix`, `rust`, `svelte`, `typescript`, `nushell`. its choice of /interfaces/ for this subroutine are `helix`, `vscode`, `zed`, `emacs`.
+it enjoys programming, tinkering with stuff, you can see what it does on its [github](https://github.com/90-008), [tangled](https://tangled.org/did:plc:dfl62fgb7wtjj3fcbb72naae). its core features for programming are: `nix`, `rust`, `svelte`, `typescript`, `nushell`. its choice of /interfaces/ for this subroutine are `helix`, `vscode`, `zed`, `emacs`.